 Not Frequently Enough Asked Questions

-What life does it still make sense to desire?
-The Not Frequently Enough asked Questions were imagined as a tool that could help in developing responses to the breakdown of our planet’s ecosystems.
-There are many questions that require answers.
-But answering questions means first identifying them.
-Choosing which questions to ask and how to formulate them already shapes our possible responses.
-Our ecological predicament is the subject of dominant narratives that cultivate dangerous collective imaginaries.
-With ‘The Great Reset’, the ‘world leaders’ of the World Economic Forum are responding to the multiple crises with what is less a reset than a radical acceleration of an already ongoing process: the establishment of total control over human and non-human life through the hyper-management of resources and technological innovation.
-In the face of this headlong rush, before taking action, it might be wise to develop other means of orientation so as not to feed this machine.
-For example, by drawing up a list of the questions that we don’t ask ourselves enough, the ‘Not Frequently Enough Asked Questions’.
-What if we tried to address these questions from the experience and wisdom that already exists among us at the very moment, instead of systematically referring to expert knowledge?
-There’s of course the risk of facing incapacity to answer, but that incapacity could also well be a way off the motorway of the dominant worldviews.
+Our ecological predicament is the subject of dominant narratives that cultivate toxic collective imaginaries.
+With ‘The Great Reset’, the ‘world leaders’ of the World Economic Forum responded to the COVID and the many other global crises with what is less a reset than a radical acceleration of an already ongoing process: the establishment of total control over human and non-human life through the hyper-management of resources and technological innovation.
+In the face of this headlong rush, before taking action, it might be wise to develop other means of orientation so as not to feed this machine even further.

 conception: Christophe Meierhans, 2020